How to Tell If a Watermelon Is Sweet

 What is the field spot?

-The field spot is an area on the outside of the rind that appears on a watermelon that shows where it’s spent most of its time resting.
+The field spot you want is a large yellow spot in an area outside the rind that appears on a watermelon and shows where it’s spent most of its time resting.
 Some watermelons won’t have this spot.
 On the other hand, some will have a slightly orange spot, and others will have a white field spot.
-Knowing the difference between the color of these spots is a must.
+Knowing the difference between the colors of these spots is a must.
+Look for the yellow belly or field spot for the best chance at prime ripeness.

 What does the orange spot mean?

-If you find a watermelon with the orange field spot, it’s a good sign.
-It means the fruit is likely as sweet and flavorful as possible because it stayed on the vine a bit longer, giving it time to ripen to taste even better.
+If you find a watermelon with the orange field spot, it’s a better sign than white.
+The fruit is likely as sweet and flavorful as the yellow spots because it stays on the vine longer, giving it time to ripen and taste better.

 What does the white spot mean?

-When you see a white spot on the watermelon, don’t bother buying it.
+When you see white specks or white spots on the watermelon, don’t bother buying it.
 The spot typically signifies that the watermelon spent more time on the ground and likely tastes more watery than sweet.

 Be sure to look closely at any spots that you might see on the watermelon.
 Sometimes, the orange spot looks more yellow than orange.
 As long as it’s not white, you’re good to go.